REPAIR CAFE GODALMING

 Further Information

 We are thrilled to announce that we have been selected as FINALISTS in the STARS in SURREY annual awards, in the category of Greener Futures.
-The winners will be announced on the 3 December.

 Volunteers at our next session will help you with: